-A further set of dispersion simulations during modelled neap tides in August - September 2017 were carried out (Figure 15), repeating the main set carried out for neap tides in October 2016 (Table 4).
+A further set of dispersion simulations during modelled neap tides in August - September 2017 were carried out (Figure 6), repeating the main set carried out for neap tides in October 2016 (Table 4).
 The same treatment scenario of 1 treatment per day was simulated, with each treatment using 652 g of azamethiphos.
-For all medicine half-lives, and horizontal and vertical diffusion coefficients simulated, both the MAC and area EQS were comfortably achieved.
+For all medicine half-lives, and horizontal and vertical diffusion coefficients simulated, both the MAC and area EQS were comfortably achieved with the exception of the horizontal diffusivity run with $K_H$ =0.03 m2 s-1.
+The low horizontal diffusion coefficient used in this runs is known to be highly conservative when looking at dispersion over time greater than an hour.
 Some peaks in both concentration and area > EQS are observed and are assumed to be due to artefacts found in the model.
 But these quickly decrease back below the EQS in every case.
-The horizontal diffusion co-efficient used in these runs is also known to be highly conservative when looking at dispersion over time greater than an hour.
 These simulations demonstrate again that the modelled treatment regime will comfortably meet the EQS criteria.

 Figure 15.
 Time series of maximum concentration (top) and the area where concentrations exceeded the EQS (bottom) from the eighth, ninth and tenth set of model runs (Table 4).
-The model was run at neap tides from August - September 2017, horizontal diffusion coefficient $K{\rm H}$ (m^2 s-1) and vertical diffusion coefficient $K{\rm V}$ (m^2 s-1).
-The MAC and area limit 72 hours after the final treatment (Time = 192 h) of 0.1 μ g L-1 and 0.5 km2 are indicated by the horizontal dashed lines.
+The model was run at neap tides from July 2017 with varying, horizontal diffusion coefficient $K_H$ ( $m^2$ s-1) and vertical diffusion coefficient $K_V$ ( $m^2$ s-1).
+The MAC and area limit 72 hours after the final treatment (Time = 192 h) of 0.1 $\mu$ g L-1 and 0.5 km2 are indicated by the horizontal dashed lines.